Murder of Nancy Titterton

 Nancy Violet Evans Titterton (1903 – April 10, 1936) was an American aspiring novelist and a wife of an NBC executive who was murdered in New York City in 1936.
 She was found strangled in her Manhattan apartment and the only clues were a single horse hair and a piece of cord.
 It was an early case solved due to forensic science.

 Background

 In the late 1920s, Ohio-born Nancy Evans worked for the New York Post where she met her husband, Englishman Lewis Henry Titterton.
 After the couple married in 1929, and her husband was promoted as an executive of the National Broadcasting Company, the couple moved to Manhattan near the East River.
 Her husband was described as a man who "thought the future of radio depended on the vision of the writer".

-One of her works was honored with the cover of Story Magazine.
+One of her works, I Shall Decline My Head, was on the cover of the August 1935 issue of Story Magazine.
 In 1935, she was offered a book deal following the publication of one of her short stories, and in 1936, she was preparing to write her first novel.